RayTracing/raytracing.github.io/README.md

 -------------------
 The organization of this repository is meant to be simple and self-evident at a glance:

-### books/
+- `books/`
-This folder contains the three raytracing books (in HTML), and some supporting material.
+: This folder contains the three raytracing books (in HTML), and some supporting material.

-### images/
+- `images/`
-Contains all of the images and figures of the books.
+: Contains all of the images and figures of the books.
 Can also be used to compare your results.

-### style/
+- `style/`
-Contains the css for the books and the site.
+: Contains the css for the books and the site.

-### src/
+- `src/`
-Contains the source.
+: Contains the source.

-### src/common/
+- `src/common/`
-Contains any headers that are common to two or more books.
+: Contains any headers that are common to two or more books.
 This is also where external headers are stored.

-### src/`<book>`/
+- `src/<book>/`
-Contains the source specific to any one book.
-Their is no sharing of source outside of the common directory.
+: Contains the source specific to any one book.
+There is no sharing of source outside of the common directory.

 Source Code